zeek/zeek/doc/logging-dataseries.rst

     Warning, while packing field not_valid_after of record 11, error was > 10%:
         (1346460000 / 1000000 = 1346.46, round() = 1346)

+    See Eric's mail.

 * For testing our script-level options:

     - Can we get the extentsize from a ``.ds`` file?
     - Can we get the compressio level from a ``.ds`` file?

+    See Eric's mail.

+* Do we have a leak?